Send signed metadata with JWT

 Step 4.
 Verify that you're sending signed metadata

-The following steps require you to know what visitor you're testing with.
+The following steps require you to know which visitor you're testing with.
 Typically, this involves signing in as a particular visitor to your application.

-- Go Settings > Subscription Settings > Applications.
+1. Go to Settings > Subscription Settings > Applications.

 Step 5.
 Enforce signed metadata only

-When your install script is updated and transmitting signed metadata, you can enforce it to ensure that data from sessions without secure metadata are dropped going forward.
-Up until this step, only Use signed metadata is enabled, which means that we accept metadata with or without JWT.
+When your install script is updated and transmitting signed metadata, you can enforce it to ensure that data from sessions without secure metadata is dropped going forward.
+Up until this step, only Use signed metadata is activated, which means that we accept metadata with or without JWT.

-When you enable Only allow signed metadata, we only process events that have a verified signed JWT.
-To enable this setting:
+When you activate Only allow signed metadata, we only process events that have a verified signed JWT.
+To activate this setting:

 Important: You could experience data loss if your public application is using Pendo without secure metadata or if mobile visitors haven't had time to update to an application version using JWTs and you attempt to enforce signed metadata using the instructions in this section.